Esther-Mbanzabigwi/Music-application/README.md

 bash
 Copy code
 source venv/bin/activate
-Install dependencies:
+Install Dependencies:

 bash
 Copy code
 pip install -r requirements.txt
-Obtain your YouTube API key:
+Obtain API Keys:

-Get your API key from the Google Cloud Console.
+Follow the API documentation links in the RapidAPI to obtain necessary API keys.
-Create a .env file in the root directory and add your API key: makefile
+Create a .env file in the root directory and add your API keys, respecting the guidelines provided in the documentation.
-Copy code
-YOUTUBE_API_KEY=your_api_key_here
-Run the application:
+Run the Application:

 bash
 Copy code
 python app.py
+Access the App:
-Open your browser and go to http://localhost:5000.
+Open your web browser and navigate to http://localhost:5000.

-Get ready to embark on a musical journey like never before!

-Share the Joy
-Spread the joy of music exploration!
-Share your favorite discoveries, screenshots, and feedback on social media using the hashtag #YTMusicExplorer.
-Let the world know about the next big hit you found with our app.

-Contributors
-This project is made possible by the awesome contributors who believe in the magic of music exploration.
-Join us, and let's create something extraordinary together!
+Demo Video
+Check out the 2-minute demo video to quickly understand how to use the app and explore its features.

+Credits
+We extend our gratitude to the developers of the external APIs used in this project for their valuable contributions.
+Proper credit is given in the app, acknowledging the essential role of these APIs in enhancing the music discovery experience.

+Contributions
+This project welcomes contributions from fellow developers and music enthusiasts.
+Feel free to fork the repository, make improvements, and submit pull requests.
+Together, let's make music exploration even more exciting!

-🎶 Happy Exploring! 🎶
+🎧 Happy Discovering! 🎶